slu-soc1120/slu-soc1120.github.io/content/docs/start_zoom.md

   weight = 3
 +++

+{{% alert warning %}}
+Some of these instructions are written for and retained in case we have to move to teaching remotely.
+Give them a quick read anyway, because some parts will apply to office hours even if we are meeting face to face.
+{{% /alert %}}

 ## What is Zoom?
 **Zoom** is video conferencing software that we'll be using this semester for class meetings and office hours.